Writing copy that generates millions of dollars is easy, right?

 Most consumers look for reviews and testimonials when shopping online.

 We innately observe others to make better decisions.

-If consumers see that other people enjoyed purchasing and using a product, they are significantly more likely to convert.
+If consumers see that other people enjoy purchasing and using a product, they are significantly more likely to convert.

 This is why it’s extremely important to include testimonials alongside sales copy.